jordanmpalmer/Ramshorn5e/3. Background/NPCs/Zion/Victoria Dawnbreak.md

 ---
+aliases:
-aliases: Victoria
+  - Victoria
 group:
-sex: female
+sex: Female
 race:
 age:
 class:
 alignment:
 location:
-party-alignment: friend
+party-alignment:
-pc-bond: yes
+pc-bond:
-tags: NPC
+tags:
+  - PC_NPC
 ---

 Wife or ex-wife?
 Zion isn’t to sure at this point.
 She joined the rebellion and more or less left him behind.